dagda1/cuttingedge/apps/frontendsupport/blog-posts/2023-09-28-background-images-intersection-provider/index.md

 ### blurhash

 [blurhash](https://blurha.sh/) generates compact representations of a placeholder for an image.
-Developing blurhashes is an expensive operation and not the sort of operation you want to do at runtime.
+Developing blurhashes is an expensive operation and not the sort you want to do at runtime.
 All the images on this website are stored in [cloudinary](https://cloudinary.com/ip/gr-sea-gg-brand-home-base), so I created [this npm package](https://www.npmjs.com/package/@cutting/cloudinary-blurhash) that will iterate all the images of a Cloudinary account and create a JSON file with the image properties and the burhash that looks like this:

 ```json showLineNumbers {5}
 [